nytimes/public_api_specs/article_search/article_search_v2.md

 see the [Filter Query Fields](<http://developer.nytimes.com/docs/read/article_search_api_v2#filters-fields>) table.

+**Pagination**

+The Article Search API returns a max of 10 results at a time.
+The meta node in the response contains the total number of matches ("hits") and the current offset.
+Use the page query parameter to paginate thru results (page=0 for results 1-10, page=1 for 11-20, ...).
+You can paginate thru up to 100 pages (1,000 results).
+If you get too many results try filtering by date range.

 **Filter Query Examples**

 Restrict your search to articles with The New York Times as the source: